sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data In Motion:

-: Data that is being transported via a network.
-Data in motion requires a data model to encode data in order to be transported.
+: Data that is being transported via a network; also referred to as Data in transit.
+Data in motion requires a data model to encode the data to be transferred.
 Typically, data in motion is serialized (marshalling) into a transport encoding by a provider of information and deserialized (unmarshalling) by a consumer of information.

 : SACM architecture and corresponding models focus on data in motion.

 Data At Rest:

 : Data that is stored in a repository.
-Data at rest requires a data model to encode data in order to be stored.
+Data at rest requires a data model to encode the data to be stored.
 In the context of SACM, data at rest located on a SACM component can be provided to other SACM components via discoverable capabilities.

 : In the context of SACM, data models for data at rest are out of scope.